ElloRabyndra/gdgoc-unsri-management-system/README.md

 - **Leaderboard**: A gamified system to track and rank members based on their points.
 It includes features for updating points, searching for members, and filtering by division and status.
 - **Attendance Tracking**: A robust system for tracking member attendance at events.
 It supports both a compact view for mobile devices and a detailed table view for desktop, and allows for easy toggling of attendance status.
 - **Profile**: A dedicated page for the administrator to view their profile information.
+- **Responsive Design**: The entire website is fully responsive, providing an optimal viewing experience across a wide range of devices, from mobile phones to desktop computers.

 ## Tech Stack